nkrishnakumarmca/casestudy_ct/Assignment_BE/Readme.md

   The objective of this application is to read the transaction details from the given input file and validate the transaction as per the  business needs and highlight the failed transactions.

 ## Configuration Details
-  Application works on the files given in the specified physical path location in config.properties file It will read the given data in the csv/xml file and validate it and send the failed validation data in response as JSON
+  Application works on the files given in the specified physical path location in config.properties file.
+  It will read the given data in the csv/xml file and validate it and send the failed validation data in response as JSON Make sure to configure the below properties properly

-  `accepted.file.formats=csv,xml`
-  `file.path.unprocessed={processed.file.location}`
-  `file.path.processed={unprocessed.file.location}`
+  * accepted.file.formats=csv,xml
+  * file.path.unprocessed={processed.file.location}
+  * file.path.processed={unprocessed.file.location}

 ## Steps to run